haskellcamargo/js-real-world-functional-programming/README.md

 In general, using classes enforce effects and directly mutability.
 You can replace them by literal objects and functions that work on these objects.

+### Callbacks

+Callbacks can guide you easily to _Hadouken_ code.
+Promises or _futures_ are the way to go here.
+If you are using a library that uses callbacks, you can _promisify_ the function to transform the callback to a promise.

 ## Advantages